 (3) keep the other Party apprised of such efforts on an ongoing basis; and

 (4) provide written notice of the resumption of performance.

-Written notices sent under this section must comply with section 20.
+Written notices sent under this section must comply with Exhibit I.

+21.4 The Parties shall keep each other apprised of the status of any Uncontrollable Force once invoked.